codyngpriest/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 7. Cities table
 This is a script that creates the database hbtn_0d_usa and the table cities (in the database hbtn_0d_usa) on your MySQL server.

+8. Cities of California
+This is a script that lists all the cities of California that can be found in the database hbtn_0d_usa.